vaibhavmehtaa/analytics-platform-helm-charts/charts/README.md

 **[Helm](https://github.com/kubernetes/helm)** is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.

 1. Install helm (see link for instructions)
-2. Run `$ helm init`
+2. Run `$ helm init --service-account helm`

 # How to contribute?

 1. Create a branch off master
 2. Make the changes in the helm charts
 3. Bump the version in Chart.yaml for each modified chart
 4. [Test in dev](#how-to-test)
 5. Push the changes